sweattep/modern_quotes/README.md

 >He hired a really good team that put together a lot of good work for us

+>You don't throw more gasoline on the fire to put it out

 >Whatever we are as humans is now manifest in the Web: Our beauty, hatred, fragility, and ferocity; our kindness, cruelty, confusion, and clarity.
 Our wars.
 Our peace

 >He built the best family he could, then built a career around that.
 I would absolutely like to see his book in school libraries and curriculums.